GNU ld's output section layout is determined by a linker script,

 GNU ld's orphan section placement algorithm is primarily specified

-within ld/ldlang.c:lang_place_orphans
+within ld/ldlang.c:lang_place_orphans and

-is a linker pass that is between
+lang_place_orphans is a linker pass that is between

-processing and SHF_MERGE
+INSERT processing and SHF_MERGE section

 merging.

-The algorithm utilizes a structure (orphan_save
+The algorithm utilizes a structure (orphan_save) to

-associate desired BFD flags (e.g., SEC_ALLOC, SEC_LOAD
+associate desired BFD flags (e.g., SEC_ALLOC, SEC_LOAD)

-with special section names (e.g., .text, .rodata
+with special section names (e.g., .text, .rodata) and a

 reference to the associated output section.
 The associated output